mapikit/meta-system-docs/docs/api-docs/configuring/protocol-config.md

 For Meta-System, all protocols are external, which means that they are a library that is downloaded during system setup.
 For example, we have [`http-json-meta-protocol`](https://www.npmjs.com/package/http-json-meta-protocol) and [`cronjob-protocol`](https://www.npmjs.com/package/cronjob-protocol).
 By referring to their names in your configuration, you are telling Meta-System to download them and execute them for you, with their own configuration.

+## Protocol Kinds
+There are two kinds of protocols.
+- Normal - Used to trigger a Business Operation flow,
+- DB Protocol - Used by schemas to interact with the data

 ## Configuring Each Protocol
 In the `"protocols"` array, each object is a single protocol reference.
 This object accepts these following parameters:

-### `"protocolType"` - String (required)
+### `"protocol"` - String (required)
 This is the name of the protocol to be downloaded.
-It must match what we have on NPM.
+It must match what there is on NPM.

+### `"protocolKind"` - String (required)
+This property sets how the protocol should be loaded.
+Since there are two kinds of protocols, `"normal"` and `"db-protocol"`, this value should match the kind of your protocol.

 ### `"configuration"` - Object (required)
 These are the parameters of the protocol you are trying to use.
 Pay attention to its own documentation, since each protocol can vary immensely on the parameters they accept, and their structure.